--Dname=val (these options must come before any PAKCS command): Overwrite values defined in the configuration file ".pakcsrc" (see Section 2.6), where name is a property defined in the configuration file and val its new value.

--q or -quiet: With this option, PAKCS works silently, i.e., the initial banner and the input prompt are not shown.
+- -Dname=val (these options must come before any PAKCS command): Overwrite values defined in the configuration file ".pakcsrc" (see Section 2.6), where name is a property defined in the configuration file and val its new value. - -q or --quiet : With this option, PAKCS works silently, i.e., the initial banner and the input prompt are not shown.
 The output of other information is determined by the options "verbose" and "vn" (see Section 2.3).

 One can also invoke PAKCS with some run-time arguments that can be accessed inside a Curry program by the I/O operation getArgs (see library System (Section A.2.33).
 These run-time arguments must be written at the end after the separator "--".
-For instance, if PAKCS is invoked by then a call to the I/O operation getArgs returns the list value
+For instance, if PAKCS is invoked by pakcs :load Mod -- first and second then a call to the I/O operation getArgs returns the list value